Sales Commission Accounting: Guide to ASC 606

 To ensure that you are adhering to ASC 606 regulation, there are some key considerations to be aware of.

 Sales teams and compensation administrators need to be connected and communicative with the accounting and audit teams.
-For starters, it’s important to document and standardise the processes within your organisation for dealing with sales commission accounting.
+For starters, it’s important to document and standardize the processes within your organization for dealing with sales commission accounting.

 From there, you’ll want to take a look at these key factors: